7uhinn/HumanMouse/README.md

   Finally, if 4 different contours (i.e. 4 fingers) are segmented, then double click mode is activated, ie the file the cursor was pointing at is selected and opened.

-  P.S.: To better understand this please go through the Youtube Video hyperlinked below.
+  P.S: To better understand this, please go through the video hyperlinked below.

 #### Technology used